 Global Studies - Associate in Arts for Transfer

-The Associate in Arts in Global Studies for Transfer (AA-T) degree meets the lower division course requirements necessary for the California State University (CSU) system.
-The Global Studies program includes courses focused on the subject matter knowledge and competence needed to initiate study of Global Studies, Global Politics, International Relations, International Studies, or International Relations and Comparative Politics.
-Students majoring in Global Studies develop critical thinking, problem solving, and written and verbal communication skills.
-As Global Studies majors, students have learning opportunities that are relevant to many types of careers including work in national diplomatic service, international organizations, economic development, management of non-governmental organizations, business and commerce, or environmental preservation.
+The Associate in Arts degree for Transfer (AA-T) in Global Studies meets the lower division course requirements necessary for the California State University (CSU) system.
+The Global Studies program includes courses focused on the subject-matter knowledge and competence needed to initiate study of Global Studies, Global Politics, International Relations, International Studies, or International Relations and Comparative Politics.
+Students majoring in Global Studies develop critical thinking, problem-solving, and written and verbal communication skills.
+As Global Studies majors, students have learning opportunities that are relevant to many types of careers, including work in national diplomatic service, international organizations, economic development, management of non-governmental organizations, business and commerce, or environmental preservation.

 To be awarded the Associate in Arts in Global Studies for Transfer degree, students must: